PEERS® – the social skills course our community’s been waiting for!

 - consistently attend the program; and

-- a parent/carer must be willing to participate as the teen’s social coach
+- a parent/carer must be willing to participate as the teen’s social coach or for young adults they may nominate a friend/sibling/parent as social coach.

-Following this call, to ensure the PEERS® program is a good fit for your teen and that they will feel comfortable attending and have positive outcomes, I’ll meet you and your young person one-on-one to understand their needs as well as what your family are seeking to achieve before you enrol in the program.
+Following this call, to ensure the PEERS® program is a good fit for your teen/young adult and that they will feel comfortable attending and have positive outcomes, I’ll meet you and your young person one-on-one to understand their needs as well as what your family are seeking to achieve before you enrol in the program.

 Dr Laugeson videos